June 18, 2025

 Results from Charlottesville's first ranked choice election are in, and the winners demonstrate ranked choice voting's promise to bring diverse representation to Virginia city councils.

 The Democratic Primary featured three candidates running for two open City Council seats.
-Jen Fleisher, a first-time candidate, won 50.6% of first-choice votes, followed by incumbent Mayor Juandiego Wade who earned 36.1% of first-choice votes.
+Jen Fleisher, a first-time candidate, won 51% of first-choice votes, followed by incumbent Mayor Juandiego Wade who earned 36%.

 In this ranked choice race with two winners, candidates needed to earn more than ⅓ of the votes to secure a nomination.
-Though some absentee and provisional ballots are still to be counted, both Fleisher and Wade appear on track to pass the winning threshold in Round 1, eliminating the need for additional rounds to determine the winners.
+Both Fleisher and Wade passed the winning threshold with first-choice votes alone, eliminating the need for additional rounds to determine the winners.

-The results illustrate how ranked choice voting can produce diverse representation that reflects different communities within a city.
+The results illustrate how ranked choice voting can elevate diverse leaders who reflect different communities within a city.
 Fleisher and Wade live in different neighborhoods and bring diverse backgrounds and perspectives to their work.

-Fleisher resides in Charlottesville's southside Belmont neighborhood, which has historically been underrepresented on the City Council.
+Fleisher resides in Charlottesville's south-side Belmont neighborhood, which has historically been underrepresented on the City Council.
 In 2004, the City's Elections Study Task Force found that just one Belmont resident had been elected to City Council in the prior 50 years.
-Fleisher's strong local support was evident on Election Day, when she won 66% of votes cast in the Summit precinct anchored in Belmont.
+Fleisher's neighborhood support was evident in the precinct results: she won 64% of votes cast in the Summit precinct anchored in Belmont.

 "In the process," Hudson added, "voters got to express their honest preferences about all the candidates without playing games with their vote.
 Under Charlottesville's old block voting system, voters had to worry about hurting their favorite candidate by supporting a second candidate.
 That headache is gone with ranked choice ballots."

 The June 17 primary served as a pilot program for ranked choice voting in Charlottesville.
 City Council authorized the pilot in September 2024 following guidance from the City Registrar and Electoral Board.
-More than 6,100 voters cast ballots in this year's City Council primary, similar to turnout in the 2021 election cycle, which saw 6,171 June voters.
+Nearly 6,300 voters cast ballots in this year's City Council primary, similar to turnout in the 2021 election cycle, which saw 6,171 June voters.